Bending Teichm\"uller spaces and character varieties: Preliminaries

 \subsection{Bending deformation}

-\Label{sBendingDeformation} (\cite{Epstein-Marden-87}.)
-Thurston discovered that the boundary of the convex core of a hyperbolic-three manifold is a hyperbolic surface bent along a measured lamination (\cite{Thurston-78}).
-More generally, one can bend hyperbolic a surface along an arbitrarily measured lamination and obtain a holonomy representation from the surface fundamental group into $\PSL_2\C$ as follows.
+\Label{sBendingDeformation} (\cite{Thurston-78}, \cite{Epstein-Marden-87}.)
+Thurston discovered that the boundary of the convex core of a hyperbolic three-manifold is a hyperbolic surface bent along a measured lamination (\cite{Thurston-78}).
+More generally, one can bend a hyperbolic surface along an arbitrary measured lamination and obtain a holonomy representation from the surface fundamental group into $\PSL_2\C$ as follows.

-We shall first see being along a loop.
-Let $\tau$ be a hyperbolic structure on $S$, and let $\ell$ be a geodesic loop on $\tau$ with weight $w \geq 0$.
+We shall first describe basic bending maps when the bending locus is a single loop.
+Let $\tau$ be a hyperbolic structure on $S$, and let $\ell$ be a geodesic loop on $\tau$ with weight $w > 0$.
 The union $\ti{\ell}$ of all lifts of $\ell$ to the universal cover $\H^2$ of $\tau$ is a set of disjoint geodesics, each with weight $w$, and it is invariant under the deck transformation.
 We call the union $\ti\ell$ the {\sf total lift} of $\ell$.

 Put the universal cover $\H^2$ in the three-dimensional hyperbolic space $\H^3$ as a totally geodesic hyperbolic plane.
-Then, the deck formation of $\H^2$ isometrically extends to the action on $\H^3$, and we obtain a representation of $\rho_\tau\col \pi_1(S) \to \PSL_2 \C$.
+By this embedding, the isometric deck transformations of $\H^2$ extend to an isometric action on $\H^3$, and we obtain a representation of $\rho_\tau\col \pi_1(S) \to \PSL_2 \C$.
 Note that, as $S$ is oriented, the orientation of the universal cover $\H^2$ determines a normal direction of the plane.
-Then we can bend $\H^2$ along every geodesic $\alpha$ of $\ti{\ell}$ by angle $w$ so that the normal direction is in the exterior.
+Thus we can bend $\H^2$ along every geodesic $\alpha$ of $\ti{\ell}$ by angle $w$ so that the normal direction is in the exterior.
 Thus we obtain a bending map $\beta\col \H^2 \to \H^3$, which is totally geodesic on every complement of $\H^2 \minus \ti{\ell}$.
 The map $\beta$ is unique up to an orientation-preserving isometry of $\H^3$.
 Moreover, $\beta$ is equivariant by its holonomy representation $\rho\col \pi_1(S) \to \PSL_2\C$.
-This $\rho$ is called a bending deformation of $\rho_\tau$.
+This $\rho$ is called the bending deformation of $\rho_\tau$ of $L$.

 If $C_1, C_2$ are components of $\H^2 \minus \ti\ell$ such that $C_1, C_2$ are adjacent along a geodesic $\alpha$ of $\ti\ell$.
 Let $G_1$ and $G_2$ be the subgroups of $\pi_1(S)$ which preserve $C_1$ and $C_2$, respectively.
 If $\beta$ is normalized so that $\beta_\tau = \beta$ on $C_1$, then the restriction of $\beta$ to $G_2$ is the conjugation of the restriction of $\rho_\tau$ to $G_2$ by the elliptic isometry with the axis $\alpha$ by angle $w$.